Kelly is Running to Her Future

-*People following the Weight Watchers plan can expect to lose 1-2 pounds per week.
-Kelly lost weight on a prior Weight Watchers program and SmartPoints®.
+*People following the Weight Watchers plan can expect to lose 1-2 lbs/wk.
+Kelly lost weight on a previous Weight Watchers program and is continuing on WW FreestyleTM.
+Watch her journey to becoming more active in California.

 In Kelly’s words: